-The James H. Barrow Field Station and the Akron Zoo have partnered to study two endangered species: the white winged wood ducks and the Madagascar teals.
+The James H. Barrow Biological Field Station and the Akron Zoo have partnered to study two endangered species: the white winged wood ducks and the Madagascar teals.
 Zoo staff work with staff and interns at the Field Station in order to monitor the study.
 The zoo provides internships for Hiram students and veterinary care for some injured birds.

 The Medina Raptor Center is a federally and state licensed facility dedicated to the rescue, rehabilitation and release of birds of prey.
 The Medina Raptor Center provides internships for Hiram College students and supports the rehabilitation efforts of raptors at the Field Station.